I've had my country music highlight for the year. It goes something like this:

 “Yep, this is Merle.”

-The 73-year-old voice on the other line is weathered and familiar, while a lap dog yaps in the background, and I can't help recall classic honky-tonk, from the early hit “I'm a Lonesome Fugitive” to such originals as “Mama Tried” and “Okie from Muskogee.”
+The weathered 73-year-old baritone voice on the other line is instantly familiar.
+I can't help but recall honky-tonk of yesteryear, from the early classic “I'm a Lonesome Fugitive” to later hits such as “Mama Tried” and “Okie from Muskogee.”

-Like his songs, Haggard is honest and to-the-point, though there's a moodiness lurking when the subject turns to politics.
+Over the phone, Haggard is honest and to-the-point just like his songs, while his lap dogs yap throughout the interview.
 Speaking from home in Northern California, he's upbeat after learning his critically acclaimed new album, “I Am What I Am” (his 76th), is No. 1 on the Americana charts.

 “I'm kinda excited about it,” he says slowly.
 “We've had more response than we've had in 25 years.
 I guess we'll celebrate going down the road.”

 Celebrate he should.
-Two years ago, Hag had surgery for lung cancer but recovered and seems to have his touring mojo back.
+Two years ago, the singer underwent surgery for lung cancer and has recovered, seeming to have his touring mojo back.
 “Funny, that's always a question of mine,” he says.
 “I think I'm all right, I feel good.”

 Speaking of wisdom, Hag's elegiac new album has a little of everything that made him a Grammy-winning, Nashville Hall of Fame songwriter — from Lefty Frizzell-inspired Western swing to bittersweet honky-tonk ballads, even a mariachi-style horn song, “Mexican Band,” with the lyrics “no sabe the lingo, cause I'm just a gringo, but I do like to work with my hands / Early mañana I'll smoke what I wanna and listen to old Mexican bands.”
 Haggard says that song is particularly nostalgic.